-There is still time to buy your Royal Ascot tickets but be quick as some tickets are sure to sell out soon.
-A typical Royal Ascot ticket in the Windsor Enclosure will cost around £35 whilst tickets in the Queen Anne Enclosure will cost upwards of £75.
+Unfortunately there will be no attendance at this year’s festival.
+However a typical Royal Ascot ticket in the Windsor Enclosure will cost around £35 whilst tickets in the Queen Anne Enclosure will cost upwards of £75.
 If you fancy upgrading your Queen Anne ticket to include the Furlong Club, that will cost you near £200 per person which includes a private decked terrace, extra seating and a complimentary race card.

 Royal Ascot Enclosures

-If you’re thinking about going to Royal Ascot 2017 you are going to need to know which enclosure to choose.
+Typically if you are going to Royal Ascot you are going to need to know which enclosure to choose.
 Bettingexpert gives you a thorough rundown to help you make your decision on which Royal Ascot enclosure to choose for your big day.